PHOTOS: 'Rainbow cloud' spotted over northern Virginia - NewsBreak

 Three men arrested across the country for 2005 murder of woman found in Puget Sound

-SEATTLE — Three of four murder suspects have been arrested in connection with the slaying of a woman in 2005 who was decapitated, authorities said Thursday.
-The body of Shanan Lynn Read, 33, was found headless and decomposing in a plastic container floating in Puget Sound in January 2006.
+SEATTLE — Three of four murder suspects have been arrested in relation to a woman’s 2005 death.
+The woman, 33-year-old Shanan Lynn Read, was found headless and decomposing in a plastic container floating in the Puget Sound in Jan.
+2006.
+Her head was found in the Puget Sound...

 Comments / 0